Rudbar: History

 The civilization of Rudbar and its surroundings date back to about 3000 years BCE.
 The Marlik bowl, a famous archeological artifact and one of the oldest gold bowls in the world from 1st millennium BC, was found there.
 With the advent of Islam, tribes from Damascus and Halab (Aleppo) immigrated and became settlers there.
 Later, Nizari Isma'ili da'i made inroads and eventually established an Assassin stronghold.
 During the reign of Nader Shah, groups from the Kurds of Quchan and areas of northern Khorasan also settled there.

+Benjamin of Tudela reported that Rudbar had 20,000 Jews in 1170.

 Rudbar was near the epicenter of the 1990 Manjil–Rudbar earthquake of magnitude 7.3 on the Richter scale (MS=7.7, MW=7.3, mb=6.4) at 12:31am local time on 21 June 1990, that killed around 50,000 and injured 100,000 city residents.
 Despite reconstruction, it has not fully recovered.

 Demographics

 Language and ethnicity

 Main language there is the Roudbari Language, a subdivision of Mard indigenous language.
 There are several dialects and ethnicities in Gilan who have either their own language from South Caspies or slight variations to the way they speak.
 Some of these "sub-dialects" of Gilaki are Rashti, Some’e Sarai, Eastern Gilaki (Lahijan, Langerud, Rudesar, Amlash, chaboksar).
 The majority of the people in Rudbar are Mards, and a minority are Talysh.
-They speak the Talysh Language and Gilaki.
+They speak the Tati Language and Gilaki.